 During this year-long program, participants examine issues related to research in simulation, curricular integration, the role of simulation in interprofessional education, and managing and directing simulation activities within a school of nursing or a service setting.
-With the lens on leadership, the program emphasizes leadership development to advance simulation initiatives in nursing education and practice.
-The program fosters individual growth, interpersonal interactions within the group, and networking with previous cohorts to build on and develop new simulation initiatives.
+With a focus on leadership, the program emphasizes leadership development to advance simulation initiatives in nursing education and practice.
+The program fosters the development of a community of scholars by promoting individual growth, interpersonal interactions within the group, and networking with previous cohorts to build on and develop new simulation initiatives.

 Co-Directors: Susan Gross Forneris, PhD, RN, CNE, CHSE-A